-Thank goodness for Zoom and Google Hangouts!
+Thank goodness for Zoom and Google Meet!
 During this time of social isolation and remote learning, these video conferencing tools are lifesavers.
 They make it possible for teachers to maintain a human connection with their students and guide their learning from a distance.
 Below are three suggestions for using these video conferencing platforms to continue teaching students as they learn remotely.

 #1 Small Group Instruction

-Teachers can host a series of short Zoom or Google Hangouts sessions throughout the day focused on different skills or topics.
+Teachers can host a series of short Zoom or Google Meet sessions throughout the day focused on different skills or topics.
 These online sessions are an excellent way to continue teaching and connecting with learners.
 Even if teachers cannot require that students attend a live meeting due to concerns around access, connectivity, and availability, these sessions can be recorded and posted on class websites, Google Classroom, or a learning management system.

 As teachers think about hosting virtual meetings, I would encourage them to approach the design of this time with intention.
 Structuring a small group instruction session will help to engage students and make the experience more meaningful for them.
 It is essential to build in time for them to discuss information and ask questions.

 If teachers are planning to use video conference to simply transfer information (e.g., lectures or mini-lessons), I would suggest recording a video and allowing students to self-pace through that video.
 Then the valuable and limited time you have with students in a video conferencing session can be spent on more hands-on, collaborative, and engaging tasks.